leanspace/terraform-provider-leanspace/docs/resources/streams.md

-<a id="nestedblock--stream--configuration--structure--elements--elements--elements--expression"></a>
+<a id="nestedblock--configuration--structure--elements--elements--elements--expression"></a>
-### Nested Schema for `stream.configuration.structure.elements.elements.elements.expression`
+### Nested Schema for `configuration.structure.elements.elements.elements.expression`

 Required:

-- `options` (Block Set, Min: 1) (see [below for nested schema](#nestedblock--stream--configuration--structure--elements--elements--elements--expression--options))
+- `options` (Block Set, Min: 1) (see [below for nested schema](#nestedblock--configuration--structure--elements--elements--elements--expression--options))
 - `switch_on` (String) Path of the field that the switch will use

-<a id="nestedblock--stream--configuration--structure--elements--elements--elements--expression--options"></a>
+<a id="nestedblock--configuration--structure--elements--elements--elements--expression--options"></a>
-### Nested Schema for `stream.configuration.structure.elements.elements.elements.expression.options`
+### Nested Schema for `configuration.structure.elements.elements.elements.expression.options`

 Required:

 - `component` (String)
-- `value` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--stream--configuration--structure--elements--elements--elements--expression--options--value))
+- `value` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--configuration--structure--elements--elements--elements--expression--options--value))

-<a id="nestedblock--stream--configuration--structure--elements--elements--elements--expression--options--value"></a>
+<a id="nestedblock--configuration--structure--elements--elements--elements--expression--options--value"></a>
-### Nested Schema for `stream.configuration.structure.elements.elements.elements.expression.options.value`
+### Nested Schema for `configuration.structure.elements.elements.elements.expression.options.value`

 Required: